gearpump/gearpump/docs/deployment-resource-isolation.md

 ## Start CGroup Service

-Cgroups feature is only supported by Linux whose kernel version is larger than 2.6.18.
+CGroup feature is only supported by Linux whose kernel version is larger than 2.6.18.
 Please also make sure the SELinux is disabled before start CGroup.

 The following steps are supposed to be executed by root user.